Beach Camping Checklist – Essential Things to Bring

 Whether you’re a fan of boogie boarding, surfing, or simply going for a quick dip in the ocean, there’s no substitute for having a set of towels on hand while at the beach.

-Additionally, you’ll want a set of towels for drying off after you use a camp shower to rinse off any of the sand and salt that tends to accumulate after a day of lounging around by the seaside.
+Additionally, you’ll want a set of towels to dry off after using a camp shower to rinse off any sand and salt that tends to accumulate after a day of lounging around by the seaside.

 7. Camping table